shaik1002/biggitlabbomb/doc/user/crm/index.md

 Prerequisites:

-- You must have at least the Planner role for the group.
+- You must have at least the Reporter role for the group.

 To view a group's contacts: